Profound Review 2026: Pricing, Features & Honest Verdict

 How does Profound compare to CrawlRaven?

 Profound monitors your brand visibility across AI search engines with the deepest competitive intelligence available.
 CrawlRaven audits the technical SEO issues that determine whether AI engines cite you.
-Profound starts at $500/month for enterprise monitoring; CrawlRaven starts at $9/month for 200+ automated technical checks with prioritized fix recommendations.
+Profound starts at $99/month for ChatGPT-only monitoring ($399/month for multi-engine, $2,000+/month enterprise); CrawlRaven is $49 at launch for a lifetime license for 200+ automated technical checks with prioritized fix recommendations.

 15+ years of growing SaaS websites through SEO | Author, 200-Point Audit Checklist